Not a Member?

 Pregnancy: Category X.Lactation: Not for use in nursing.

 Immunomodulatory agent; not established.
 Possesses immunomodulatory, anti-inflammatory, and antiangiogenic properties.
 Immunologic effects may be caused by suppression of excessive TNF-α production and down-modulation of selected cell surface adhesion molecules involved in leukocyte migration.
 May suppress macrophage involvement in prostaglandin synthesis and modulation of interleukin-10 and -12 production by peripheral blood mononuclear cells.
-In multiple myeloma, increased numbers of circulating natural killer cells and plasma levels of interleukin-2 and interferon-gamma are also seen.
+In MM, increased numbers of circulating natural killer cells and plasma levels of interleukin-2 and interferon-gamma are also seen.
 Angiogenesis inhibition may be due to proliferation of endothelial cells.

 Absorption: Slow.
 Administration of variable doses resulted in different parameters.
 Distribution: Plasma protein binding (55%, [+]-[R]-thalidomide and 66%, [-]-[S]-thalidomide).
 Metabolism: Hydrolysis.
 Elimination: Feces (<2%); urine (91.9%, <3.5% unchanged); T1/2=5.5-7.3 hrs.

 Assess use in those capable of reproduction.
 Assess that patients are committed to either abstaining from heterosexual contact or willing to use a latex/synthetic condom for males or 2 forms of reliable contraception, including 1 highly effective method and 1 additional effective method for females, beginning 4 weeks prior to treatment.
 Assess pregnancy status within 10-14 days and within 24 hrs prior to therapy.
-Assess for moderate to severe neuritis, history/risk factors for seizures, drug hypersensitivity, nursing status, and possible drug interactions.
+Assess for moderate to severe neuritis, history/risk factors for seizures, hypersensitivity to drug, nursing status, and possible drug interactions.
 Consider electrophysiological testing.
 Obtain baseline neutrophil counts.